-- 2. Adjust front sight for elevation only. - 3.Windage adjustments are made with the rear sight. - 4.
-Confirm zero with a group of four aimed shots and adjust is necessary
+- 1. Fire a group of four (4) shots and measure the average distance for point-of -aim to point-of-impact. - 2.
+Adjust front sight for elevation only. - 3.
+Windage adjustments are made with the rear sight. - 4.
+Confirm zero with a group of four aimed shots and adjust as is necessary